Updated on March 23rd, 2023

 Going downhill was a challenge & my knees felt every step.
 Waiting for people to get out of my way when I was being bowled along by momentum made me a little frustrated.

-Joel, our guide for the Trail was incredibly knowledgeable & we spent the next couple of hours with him explaining all about the history of Machu Picchu and the theories around how it was built & discovered.
+Joel, our guide for walking the Inca Trail was incredibly knowledgeable.
+We spent the next couple of hours with him explaining all about the history of Machu Picchu and the theories around how it was built & discovered.
 To hear most of this we sat on one of the grassed terraces overlooking the impressive structure.

 The city took thousands of labourers 50 years to build in the 15th Century.
 It may have been home to 500 people.
-No mortar was used in its construction as all the stones are polished, so they fit perfectly together.
+The Incas didn’t use mortar in their construction as all the stones are polished, so they fit perfectly together.
 No gaps & no spaces between them.
 It’s a monumental project when you consider the time it was built & how it has lasted.

 After the tour, we had as much time as we needed to explore & get the bus back into the town of Aguas Caliente.
 It was weird that it had taken such a mission to arrive at this point, but I felt no need to dwell.
 As the crowds swelled & the sun went behind the thick cloud I realised that our timing had been perfect.
 It was time to join the bus queue & head back to (modern) civilisation.